 - Bark for Schools – When schools give students access to laptops and email accounts through platforms like Google Suite and Outlook 365, an incredible world of learning opportunities opens up — as well as potential dangers.
 Bark helps you monitor all of the content your students are creating, sharing, and sending through school-issued accounts.
 Bark for Schools is free (forever!) and available for all public and private K-12 schools in the U.S.

+Is the Bark App worth it?
 Here are the reasons why the Bark app is the right choice for you

-You can’t put a price tag on the peace of mind you will have, knowing your child is protected, and you know about the things going on in their own little world called their “Smart Phone.”
+You can’t put a price tag on the peace of mind you will have, knowing your child is protected and you know about the things going on in their own little world called their “Smart Phone.”

 The Perks of Bark Parental Control Software